 The island of Dordrecht is also known for its beautiful network of old canals.
 In fact, the name ‘Dordrecht’ most likely originates from an older Dutch word meaning ‘thoroughfare’ (Thuredrecht).
 Some argue this word stems from the city’s history as a major European trade port, where ‘thoroughfare’* would refer to the canals where ships used to be pulled through.
 The ships needed to pass through the canals to get from one river to another.
 When I was exploring the centre of town and crossing countless of quaint little bridges, Dordrecht even reminded me a little bit of a Dutchified Venice!
 Just ducks though, no gondoliers.

 What I especially liked about Dordrecht is that animals seemed to be everywhere!
 Not real ones, unfortunately, but there were countless of cool statues and cute store signs hanging from the renaissance style Dordtse gevels (Dordtian facades).
 Lions, swans, cows, elephants…you name it.
-Those interesting-looking door knockers can be found throughout the old town (that weird “nee ja” sticker means the residents do not wish to receive flyers or other advertisements, I have one too).
+Those interesting-looking door knockers can be found throughout the old town.
 That roaring lion statue is part of the Dordrecht city hall, which I tell you about in the next section!

 One of the most noticeable structures in Dordrecht is the city hall (stadhuis) on Stadhuisplein.
-The stadhuis, first built in 1383, is now a renaissance building in neoclassic style, decorated with large columns and impressive lion statues.
-The building was initially a cloth hall, but was rebuilt as a city hall in 1544.
-The neoclassic decorations were completed in 1643, at the time inspired by architectural trends in Amsterdam.
+The stadhuis was first built in 1383.
+It is now a renaissance building in neoclassic style, decorated with large columns and impressive lion statues.
+The building was initially a cloth hall, but later became a city hall in 1544.
+The neoclassic decorations are characteristic of the late medieval period, inspired by new architectural trends in Amsterdam.
 The city hall continues to be the seat of the seat of the city’s government and it is a popular place for civic wedding ceremonies among local residents.

 I visited Dordrecht on a pleasant summer’s day in August earlier this year.
-I knew Dordrecht was a beautiful city, but I was still surprised by the incredible appeal of the charming canals and rows of historic little houses.
-If I were to describe Dordrecht with one word, it would be: pretty.
+Dordrecht has always been a beautiful city, but I was still surprised by the incredible appeal of the charming canals and rows of historic little houses.
+If I were to describe Dordrecht in the least amount of words, it would be “delightfully charming”.
 If you ever decide to take a trip to Holland, you definitely shouldn’t miss out on a visit to Dordrecht!